EVENTS - EVENT01 - SOCIETIES FAIR 2018

 - those who were stallholders.
 They are shown in the Directory with .

 - those who contributed to the Fair in some other way.
-They EITHER had leaflets or flyers available for distribution at the Fair OR contributed to the rolling presentation that was shown throughout the day in the Lounge at the hall OR made a significant contribution to an article in the Brochure.
+They EITHER had leaflets or flyers available for distribution at the Fair OR contributed to the rolling presentation that was shown throughout the day in the Lounge at the hall - a copy of that (a 36MB file in .pptx (Powerpoint) format) may be seen here (opens on new page if you have the relevant software) - OR made a significant contribution to an article in the Brochure.
 They are shown in the Directory with .

 The centrefold of the Brochure (see here) was prepared just a few days before the Fair but its listing of the participants included 2 groups that did not make it to the Fair at all (Care Herefordshire & Eaton Bishop Village Hall) and 2 whose appearances were limited to their contribution of a feature in the brochure (HVOSS & Community Catalysts).
 However, it also omitted 2 late entrants (Pontrilas Young Farmers Club and the Guides from Ewyas Harold) whilst Golden Valley Probus Club was represented at a stall rather than just providing leaflets.
 Furthermore, unknown to us beforehand as some people came wearing different 'hats', some of the stallholders also represented various organisations we should have identified as leaflet providers (such as Farming Community Network & Longtown WI).